Ferrie Bodde: International career

+Bodde was capped by the Netherlands at Under 23 level.

-Managerial / coaching career
+Managerial and coaching career

 sv Wateringse Veld

-In December 2013 it was announced on the website of sv Wateringse Veld that Bodde had been appointed their new head coach on an 18-month contract.
+In December 2013, it was announced on the website of SV Wateringse Veld that Bodde had been appointed their new head coach on an 18-month contract.

 ADO Den Haag

-In June 2015 it was reported that Bodde had been appointed to the coaching staff at ADO Den Haag, working with the club's academy.
+In June 2015, it was reported that Bodde had been appointed to the coaching staff at ADO Den Haag, working with the club's academy.